Rank 4 Premodular Categories: Frobenius-Schur indicators

-As alluded to in the literature e.g. \cite{DGNO}, the study of fusion categories is the correct generalization of the study of the representation theory of finite groups.
-Each finite group, $G$, gives rise to a fusion category whose objects are the representations of $G$ and whose morphisms are intertwiners \cite{DGNO}.
-With this connection, it is natural to ask if the techniques used in the study of finite group representations can be generalized to arbitrary fusion categories and often they can.
-For instance, the class equation was generalized in \cite{ENO} and a rigorous study of Frobenius-Schur indicators was undertaken in \cite{NS1}\cite{NS2}.\ \\ \ \\ In the classical theory of the representations of finite groups one can form the $n^{\text{th}}$-Frobenius-Schur indicator from the characters for any $n\in\mbbN$.
-The $0^{\text{th}}$ Frobenius-Schur indicator gives the dimension of the representation, the $1^{\text{st}}$ indicator detects if the representation is the trivial representation.
-The $2^{\text{nd}}$ indicator of an irreducible representation is $1$, $0$, or $-1$ depending on if the representation is real, complex, or quaternionic.\ \\ \ \\ The $2^{\text{nd}}$ Frobenius-Schur indicator in the context of fusion categories was first computed by physicists studying rational conformal field theories \cite{Bantay}.
-The study of Frobenius-Schur indicators was furthered by Richard Ng and Peter Schauenberg who applied the graphical calculus and categorical considerations to derive graphical expressions for the $n^{\text{th}}$ Frobenius-Schur indicators of pivotal, spherical, and modular categories.
+The $2^{\text{nd}}$ Frobenius-Schur indicator in the context of fusion categories was first computed by physicists studying rational conformal field theories \cite{Ban1}.
+The study of Frobenius-Schur indicators was furthered by Siu-Hung Ng and Peter Schauenburg who applied the graphical calculus and categorical considerations to derive graphical expressions for the $n^{\text{th}}$ Frobenius-Schur indicators of pivotal, spherical, and modular categories.
 In the modular case, they recovered Bantay's result and found similar formulas for computing the $n^{\text{th}}$ indicator of a modular category in terms of the modular datum.
 If the modularity assumption is dropped it is not known how to compute the $n^{\text{th}}$ indicator strictly in terms of the premodular datum; that is without recourse to the graphical calculus.
 In this section, we will determine the following formula for the $2^{\text{nd}}$ Frobenius-Schur indicator of a premodular category:

-If the modularity condition is enforced, one sees that $\mcC'=\lcb\mbbI\rcb$ and so the above formula recovers Bantay's result.\ \\ \ \\ Examination of Ng and Schauenberg's proof presented in \cite{NS1} reveals that modularity is only used indirectly when invoking \cite[Corollary 3.1.11]{BKi}.
-This corollary can be modified to give a starting place for computing the $2^{\text{nd}}$ indicator in the premodular setting. \begin{proposition} If $\mcC$ is premodular and $X_{a}$ is self-dual then
+If the modularity condition is enforced, one sees that $\mcC'=\lcb\mbbI\rcb$ and so the above formula recovers Bantay's result.

+Examination of Ng and Schauenburg's proof presented in \cite{NS2} reveals that modularity is only used indirectly when invoking \cite[Corollary 3.1.11]{BKi}.
+This corollary can be modified to give a starting place for computing the $2^{\text{nd}}$ indicator in the premodular setting. \begin{prop} If $\mcC$ is premodular and $X_{a}$ is self-dual then